Phacoemulsification

-Phacoemulsification is a modern cataract surgery method in which the eye's internal lens is emulsified with an ultrasonic handpiece and aspirated from the eye.
-Aspirated fluids are replaced with irrigation of balanced salt solution to maintain the anterior chamber.
+Phacoemulsification is a cataract surgery method in which the internal lens of the eye which has developed a cataract is emulsified with the tip of an ultrasonic handpiece and aspirated from the eye.
+Aspirated fluids are replaced with irrigation of balanced salt solution to maintain the volume of the anterior chamber during the procedure.
+This procedure minimises the incision size and reduces the recovery time and risk of surgery-induced astigmatism.

+It is best suited to relatively soft cataracts, where the ultrasonic energy required is moderate, and insertion of foldable intraocular prosthetic lenses, which take advantage of the small incision possible.
+It is the most common procedure for cataract removal in the developed world, with an excellent prognosis in uncomplicated cases.

 Etymology

 The term originated from phaco- (Greek phako-, comb. form of phakós, lentil; see lens) + emulsification.

+Contraindications

+The same general contraindications for cataract surgery apply.
+Specific contraindications for phacoemulsification include hard or dense cataracts where phacoemulsification is likely to cause permanent damage to the cornea.

 Mechanism

-The phacoemulsification system comprises three systems: Ultrasound, aspiration, and irrigation.
+The phacoemulsification system comprises three sub-systems: Ultrasound, aspiration, and irrigation.